pkivolowitz/student_accessible_files/1810/lessons/002/README.md

 ### zybooks readings

 Read and do zybooks chapters 1.4, 1.6 and 1.7.
 These reading are due at the next class.

+## More in class exercises

+Add the following feature:

+* If neither person is 67 or older, print "Neither can get Social Security".
+* Only one person is 67 or older, print "Exactly one person can get Social Security".
+* Both persons are 67 or older, print "Both persons can get Social Security".